Project-Counter/cop5/source/appendices/b-changes-from-r5.rst

 * **Access_Type** - R5.1 clarifies where and how COUNTER Access_Types apply.
 R5.1 also introduced revised definitions for Access_Types to better facilitate reporting of open and free materials.
 * **Components** - Required for the Item Report in R5, Components are optional in R5.1 to simplify delivery of Item Reports.
 * **Report headers** - R5.1 added a link to the `COUNTER Registry <https://registry.projectcounter.org>`_ to the standard report header in both JSON and tabular reports.
-* **SUSHI URLs** - Starting with Release 5.1, the release version number will need to be included in the SUSHI URL path.
+* **SUSHI URLs** - Starting with Release 5.1, the release version number is included in the SUSHI URL paths.
 * **SUSHI authentication** - R5.1 removes support for IP-based authentication in the COUNTER_SUSHI API.
 API key may be used if a replacement is desired.
 * **SUSHI paths** - The /r51/status path is public to allow report consumers to easily check whether a SUSHI server is live.
 The /r51/reports path is extended to return information about the first and last months for which usage data has been processed and is available.
-We are also introducing separate parameters for common extensions.
+We are also introducing separate parameters for the common extensions Attributed, Country_Code and Subdivision_Code for the COUNTER Report paths (support for common extensions is optional).
 * **JSON** - Key changes are upgrading to the OpenAPI3.1/JSON schema, and other changes that result in a more compact, easier-to-parse schema.